muskangupta79859-lab/Data-Science/README.md

 - Implemented outlier detection using IQR method
 - Added Outlier handling using IQR and median replacement
 - Implemented feature scaling using StandardScaler and MinMax Scaler
+- Added categorical data encodingusing label and one hot encoding

 ## Files
 - pandas_basics.ipynb